ashutoshvarma/RAI_UMA_Challenge/README.md

 ```

 ## 3. Forced Collateral Withdrawl
-We withdrawing excess collateral will cause our position to under collateralized.
+Withdrawing large amount of collateral can cause our position to under collateralized.
 Since DApp won't allow such transactions to happen we will have to use etherscan write contract feature for this

 We will use the `requestWithdrawal` method to withdraw 100 RAI to make our position under collateralized for testing.